Herbert Studd

-Brigadier General Herbert William Studd (26 December 1870 - 8 August 1947) was an English first-class cricketer and soldier.
+Brigadier-General Herbert William Studd (26 December 1870 - 8 August 1947) was a British Army officer and an English first-class cricketer.

 Cricketer

 Studd was educated at Eton and Trinity College, Cambridge.
 He was a right-handed batsman.
 He made his first-class debut for Middlesex against the touring Australians in 1890.
 During the match Studd took his only first-class wicket, that of Jack Blackham.
 This match was to be Studd's only appearance for Middlesex.

 Studd's next first-class appearance came in the same season for the Marylebone Cricket Club, playing two first-class matches against Cambridge University and Oxford University.
-Five years later Studd toured Ireland with the Marylebone Cricket Club, playing a single first-class match against Dublin University, during which he made his maiden first-class half century, scoring 71.
-This was Studd's final first-class match for the club.
+Five years later, Studd toured Ireland with the Marylebone Cricket Club, playing a single first-class match against Dublin University, during which he made his maiden first-class half century, scoring 71.
+This was his final first-class match for the club.
 In Studd's three matches for the club he scored 132 runs at an average of 26.40, with a high score of 71.

 In 1898 Studd joined Hampshire, making his debut for the club in the County Championship against Leicestershire, where on debut Studd made scores of 49 and 44.
-Studd's second first-class half century came later in the season against Sussex, where he scored 60 in Hampshire's first innings.
+His second first-class half century came later in the season against Sussex, where he scored 60 in Hampshire's first innings.
 Studd's final first-class match came against Warwickshire later in the 1898 season.
 In his five first-class matches for the county he scored 217 runs at an average of 31.00, with a high score of 60.

 In his overall first-class career Studd scored 352 runs at an average of 27.07.